 Infection is transmitted to humans via inhalation of excreta of sigmodontine rodents (especially the deer mouse for Sin Nombre virus).
 Most cases occur west of the Mississippi River in spring or summer, typically after heavy rains that elicit vegetation growth that serves as food that promotes rodent population growth.

-Symptoms and Signs of Hantavirus Pulmonary Syndrome
+Symptoms and Signs of HPS

 Hantavirus pulmonary syndrome begins as a nonspecific flu-like illness, with acute fever, myalgia, headache, and gastrointestinal symptoms.
 Two to 15 days later (median 4 days), patients rapidly develop noncardiogenic pulmonary edema and hypotension.